-They provide a FAQ page, Common Help Topics page (under the Learn & Support tab), as well as the Quicken Community, where users come to talk about app related issues.
+They provide a FAQ page, a Common Help Topics page (under the Learn & Support tab), as well as the Quicken Community, where users come to talk about app-related issues.
 These pages can help you learn to optimize your use of the Quicken platform.

 Mint offers customer service through either email or live chat, which is available seven days a week, from 5:00 AM to 9:00 PM, Pacific time.
 Mint Help is also available with a limited number of topics, generally related to the operation of the platform.

 Mint doesn’t offer the variety of educational resources that you can find on Quicken, but then it’s a completely free app to use.

 Quicken protects your information with the following processes:

 - 256-bit encryption

 - Integrity checks to ensure that a message received has not been altered after it leaves the sender

 - Firewall-protected servers in the Quicken data center

 - Password issued by your financial institution that you must enter each time you connect to the Internet